Travel Back in Time on Motorcycle Rides Led by a Local Historian

 Morning Meet Up (8 a.m.)

-Enjoy a breakfast at the range.
+Enjoy a breakfast at the Information Center.
 Paul Mitchell will share a brief history of the area as you eat.

 Antique Rifle Shooting